RAvdek/legendrian_links/README.md

 ![image info](./main/static/spec_poly_screenshot.png)

+When using the planar diagram algebra (`rsft` as in the above example), we always use the partition fully separates the link.
+Generators are words of chords written `{x_1,...,x_n}` where the `x_i` are the `x` coordinates of the chords in the diagram.
+In this case, we use `Z` gradings by default if the rotation numbers of the components of the link are all 0.

 Only use the web interface to compute augmentations for links with small numbers of crossings (say, < 30).
 You can monitor the terminal to see what computations are happening.
 For small numbers of crossings, computations of bilinearized Poincare polynomials may still take a while.
 Typically things will take a long time if there are many augmentations, which can be seen in the terminal logs.

-To visualize a plat diagram without computing any holomorphic disks, use a `lazy_disks=True` flag in your URL.
+To visualize a plat diagram without computing any holomorphic disks, omit the `auto_dgas` flag.
 For example `http://127.0.0.1:5000/?n_strands=6&crossings=3,1,2,2,1,3,3&lazy_disks=True`.
 You can visualize links of any size without putting much strain on your computer.

 # Python interface